mein-lee/jekflix-template/_posts/2022-03-03-personalization.md

 After many rounds of research and discussion, I finally got the green light to start building the model!

 In classes, the start of the project is <i>import pandas as pd</i>.
-In the industry, the start of a project involves crucial soft skills such as communication and collaboration.
+In the industry, the start of a project involves crucial soft skills such as planning, communication, and collaboration.

 <h2 id="Data Cleaning and Feature Engineering">Data Cleaning and Feature Engineering</h2>